Teresa Giudice Reportedly Earning Massive Payday To Film Reunion With Husband Joe In Italy

 “Joe’s family is disgusted with Teresa.
 They don’t even talk to her anymore and they can’t believe she didn’t go to see him after the trauma of the last few months,” an insider close to the situation revealed.

-Joe was denied the opportunity to stay in the U.S. with his wife and daughters.
+Joe was not allowed to stay in the U.S. with his wife and daughters.
 After his motion was denied, he was granted leave from ICE custody to go to Italy.
 He recently arrived in Naples, where his mother reportedly had been fixing up a house for him.

 The Real Housewives of New Jersey Season 10 premieres Wednesday, November 6 at 9 p.m.
 ET on Bravo.